 Sahuarita has a pretty extensive history.
 The area was under Spanish control but then after the Spanish-American War, it came under Mexican control, until they sold the land to the United States as part of the Gadsden Purchase.
 In 1854, Sahuarita became part of the Territory of New Mexico.
 In 1879, Sahuarita Ranch was created by James Kilroy Brown, and eventually, a small community formed in the area named Sahuarito.

 After Brown sold his ranch, the town laid dormant for three decades until 1915, when the Continental Farm of Sahuarita was created, as a way to grow rubber in retaliation of a potential German blockade of rubber imports.
 During World War II, Sahuarita was home to Sahuarita Airstrip, which was used to train bomber pilots.

 Sahuarita has a grocery store, Fry’s Marketplace, as well as other local and chain coffee shops, dining, and retail.
 Local restaurant Pub 1922 is a favorite spot to grab bar food and craft beer.
 The ASARCO Mineral Discovery Center & Mine Tours is a popular attraction to learn about copper mining in Arizona.

-With a population of around 41,000, Oro Valley is only six miles north of Tucson in Pima County.
-It was incorporated in 1974 and the average household income is around $72,000.
-Townhomes, spacious Mediterranean-style homes and contemporary homes dot this area and run anywhere from the $200,000s into the millions.
+With a population of around 47,000, Oro Valley is only 12 miles north of downtown Tucson in Pima County.
+It was incorporated in 1974 and the average household income is around $92,000.

 For families, there are plenty of arts and entertainment within Oro Valley, but since Tucson is so close, it only takes minutes to experience the sights and sounds there as well.